fslaborg/FSharp.Charting/examples/fsharpcharting.md

  * `SaveChartAs`
  * `ShowChart`

-The following methods are used to style Chart objects:
+The following methods are used to style chart objects:

  * `With3D`
  * `WithDataPointLabels`